-Jason Rogers Williams was elected Councilmember-at-Large on March 15, 2014.
-A native of New Orleans, Councilmember Williams has worked tirelessly for the betterment of New Orleans and continues to do so as a member of the City Council, his first ever elected position.
+Jason Rogers Williams was first elected Councilmember-at-Large on March 15, 2014, and re-elected Oct.14, 2017.
+A native of New Orleans, Councilmember Williams has worked tirelessly for the betterment of New Orleans and continues to do so as a member of the City Council.
 He had the opportunity to spend his formative years in both Atlanta, GA and New Orleans.
 He graduated from the prestigious Woodward Academy in College Park, Georgia (formerly the Georgia Military Academy) before returning to New Orleans to earn a Bachelor's Degree from Tulane University on a full football scholarship as well as the Martin M. Kelly Leadership Award.
 Williams is also a graduate of Tulane Law School, where he received the honor of being inducted into the prestigious Order of the Barristers based for his three years of excellence in the art of courtroom advocacy.

 << Back to Councilmember Williams Main Page